Ranchero-Software/NetNewsWire/Technotes/Accessibility.md

 # Accessibility

 Millions of Mac users have some disability or special needs.
 They use screen readers and special hardware to open up a world that they would otherwise be cut off from.
 With a small amount of developer work, we can help these users live better lives.

 Because NetNewsWire utilizes standard AppKit controls and views, accessibility is already built in.
-However this is only a starting point.
+However, this is only a starting point.
 Any customized controls and views will have accessibility work and the application as a whole has to be tested to make sure users can operate if efficiently.

 This document lays the groundwork to ensure that NetNewsWire has first class accessibility features.